MuchBetterDictionary/MuchBetterDictionary/README.md

 THEN I can see images of the word
 THEN I can see synonyms and antonyms of the word
 THEN I can see the origin of the word

+GIVEN that words have many meanings and definitions WHEN I am presented with search results
+THEN I am engaged by a pleasing and approachable layout

 WHEN I scroll to the bottom of the page
 THEN I am presented with my recent searches